MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 QUERYABLE | Searches by query for a match for a particular property.
 The property name must be specified in the query either programmatically or verbatim. |  If the property is “Title,” the query must contain “Title: Enterprise.”
 RETRIEVABLE | Makes the content of a property retrievable and displayable in the search results. |

-For all connectors except the File share, custom types must be set manually.
+For all connectors except the file share connector, custom types must be set manually.
 To activate search capabilities for each field, you need a search schema mapped to a list of properties.
 The connection wizard automatically selects a search schema based on the set of source properties you choose.
 You can modify this schema by clicking the check boxes for each property and attribute in the search schema page.

 ![](media/manageschema.png)

 These restrictions and recommendations apply to search schema settings:
-* For connectors that ingest custom types, we recommend that you **do not** mark the field that contains the main content *retrievable*.
+* For connectors that index custom types, we recommend that you **do not** mark the field that contains the main content **retrievable**.
 Significant performance issues occur when search results render with that search attribute.
 An example is the **Text** content field for a ServiceNow knowledge-base article.
 * Only properties marked as retrievable render in the search results and can be used to create modern result types (MRTs).
 * Only string properties can be marked searchable.